 I’d argue, RA made us stronger, brought us closer even made us better people.
 We are certainly more aware and tolerant of each other’s physical and emotional needs.

 We appreciate, together we can conquer most things RA can throw at us.

 We’ve achieved this level of Zen by talking through our problems.
 We agreed, no matter how difficult the conversation or how personal the subject we’d discuss it.
 We’d at least try to find a solution, so far, the plan has worked.

-If your relationship wasn’t built on love, trust and communication before RA, it will sure as hell be tested to the extreme.
+If your relationship wasn’t built on love, trust and communication before RA, it sure as hell will be tested to the extreme.

 The irony is, RA actually forces you to face these shortcomings and can be the springboard for developing a wonderful relationship.

 Rheumatoid Arthritis and Children

 Children are good at adapting to situations and are surprisingly resilient.
 To them, you are simply mum or dad, they frankly have no interest in RA.